gordyu/carousel/README.md

 # 5arki5 5ervice

-> As the name implies, this is the service portion of the project.
+> This service renders the photo carousel portion of Airbnb 'homes' page.
+On photo mouseover the images should gain focus.
+Upon clicking any photo it will bring up the carousel allowing users to scroll through the gallery.
+Images can also be favorited and shared to social media.

 ## Table of Contents